Part 3: THE DYNAMICS OF LIFE

 Anything that would have elicited, at worst, pity instead of "what?"

-SPEAKING OF JEDI MIND TRICKS GONE BAD. . .
+SPEAKING OF JEDI MIND TRICKS GONE WRONG . . .

 Twenty some odd years prior, on a relatively peaceful evening, starting from 9 pm, Doctor Dahesh, in order to boost morale and combat shell-shock with a good dose of hysterical laughter, would relate a pageantry of real-life hilarious stories, including a couple of which involved the misadventures of platform magician and mentalist Sammy Rosca.